LubowaEnock/CGPA-Calculator/README.md

 # CGPA-Calculator
-Calculates a CGPA of a student
+Calculates a CGPA of a student using Uganda's marks scale